mauro-balades/github-issue-templates/readme.md

 Find your issue/PR templates, and just grab and go.

-Inspired by excellent GitHub projects that use issue and pull request templates.
+Inspired by excellent GitHub projects that use issue and pull request templates. [emoji-guide](./emoji-guide) is copied from the [babel project](https://github.com/babel/babel/tree/master/.github)

 *See also [awesome-github-templates](https://github.com/devspace/awesome-github-templates) for more examples in real projects :tada:*